turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

+And run the tests.
 The test is giving us a new error:

 {% terminal %}
 ArgumentError: wrong number of arguments (1 for 0)